 Although our community is the smallest of the three in the immediate Illinois Valley, it offers us a small town atmosphere yet gives us access to many amenities such as a shopping mall, fine restaurants, hospitals, great schools including a community college, professional services, and some of the finest parks in the area.

 We encourage you to visit Oglesby, where you will find us situated in the middle of many diverse things to do.
 Should you like to know more about Oglesby, just follow the links provided, or better yet, join us at some of our activities listed on the site.

 The north-flowing Vermilion River and the south-flowing Middle Fork Vermilion River run on what is close to a straight line between Oglesby and Danville.
 Photo courtesy Vermillion Photography

 As Oglesby enters the new millennium, the City is well positioned for expansion and growth.
 Under the capable leadership of Mayors Kamnikar, Pittman, Cullinan, and Scott, and their respective city commissioners, the geographical size of the city has doubled during the last twenty five years.
 The city limits now extend west across Route 251 and include Illinois Valley Community College and Cedar Creek Subdivision and south to include the Lone Star property, formerly Marquette Cement Company.
 Each of these City Councils has made significant contributions to the reshaping of the City in the last quarter century.

-Rightfully called “The Shortcut to Starved Rock and “The Closest City to Starved Rock”, Oglesby enjoys a strategic position in the Illinois to take advantage of the tourist trade that Starved Rock Generates.
+Rightfully called “The Shortcut to Starved Rock” and “The Closest City to Starved Rock”, Oglesby enjoys a strategic position in the Illinois Valley to take advantage of the tourist trade that Starved Rock generates.
 Oglesby is conveniently “stuck” between the proverbial “Rock” and the “Hard Place” (the concrete surface of I-39).
 This prime location will bring people to the area looking for places to stay and eat.